 - Pay attention to minor details.
 Spell check is also important

-- Always check against latest documents to avoid rework.
+- Always check against the latest documents to avoid rework.

 - Lead to incorporate lessons learned in design into checklists as a process of procedural improvement

-- Lead to make expectations known to the team, fix individuals responsibility and enforce accountability
+- Lead to make expectations known to the team, fix individual responsibility and enforce accountability

 - Assign the right work to the right individual

-- Team to be told that this is not an individual activity but a team effort.
+- The team is to be told that this is not an individual activity but a team effort.
 We sail or sink together!

 - Effective checking is integral to project success

-- Checking is an innovative process, find the best approach.
+- Checking is an innovative process, to find the best approach.
 One hat does not fit all!

-- Need to challenge a situation to come out as a winner.
+- We need to challenge a situation to come out as a winner.
 Think “out of the box”!